turbobytes/dnsperfbench/README.md

 ### Download a release

-Visit the age for the [latest release](https://github.com/turbobytes/dnsperfbench/releases/latest).
+Visit the age of the [latest release](https://github.com/turbobytes/dnsperfbench/releases/latest).
 Then copy download link from there.

 Assume the latest tag is `v0.1.2`